YourOnly-One/content/content/snoworld/blog/posts/2021/20210410-sisyphus-the-myth-explained.en-ph.markdown

 He was so sure about everything.
 He was not afraid to shoot himself.
 Because he calculated, he knew, that eventually the Uploader will be developed and the next Seohae will travel back in time again.

 Let's not forget the new diary.
 Maybe Taesul left notes there as well and planned for the next Seohae to receive it.
-And of course his brother Tae San and the blueprints he hid.
+And of course his brother Taesan and the blueprints he hid.
 {{% /accordion %}}

 {{% accordion summary="What about the bullet vest?" status="closed" border="style01" class="faq" id="" %}}